Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Download the "Better 7D2D" Overhaul ModPack.

-The Wabbajack Application will prompt you to input an Installation Location:
+The Wabbajack Application will prompt you to input an Installation Location folder:

 As an example, I made a New Folder, in my Modding Folder, called: "WJ_MO2_7D2D_Installation"